By: Gordon S. Bruin M.A., L.P.C

 “Come, Mr. Frodo!
 I can’t carry it for you, but I can carry you.
 So up you get!
 Come on, Mr. Frodo, Dear!”
 (The Return of the King, The Easton Press, 1984, 217-218).

-Those addicted can feel like they are in an endless battle and struggle.
+Those addicted can feel like they are in an endless battle.
 They may lose all hope of ever being free.

 With great effort they will fight the continual obsessions and compulsions, only to slip and fall again and again.
 They must come to the conclusion that they cannot do this on their own.

 Sometimes the “Sams” in their lives will have to carry them.
-Although the Sams cannot carry the addiction for them, they can give them enormous strength and support to continue forward, until they come out on the other side of a struggle triumphant and clean.
+Although the Sams cannot carry the addiction for them, they can give them enormous strength and support to continue forward, until they come out on the other side triumphant and clean.

 Journeys like this must sometimes be made again and again, but in those difficult times, having somebody you trust can make every bit of difference.

 One of the main keys with especially rough times is that eventually, the one who has suffered from addiction is able to go through challenges and hard times and yet continue to be clean even in those incredibly difficult times.